pshydriad/Get_And_Clean/README.md

 First are the columns of the file that identify the subject and their activities at the time of the measurements

 Activity_Code
+	A number from 1 to 6 which indicates the activity that was occuring at the time of the measurement.

 Activity_Name
+	A human readable label for the activity code.

 Subject
+	A number from 1-30 representing the subject/person for whom the measurements were taken.

 Then there is a seperate column for the mean and the std of each of the following measurements.
 Also, each item shown below with an XYZ appears as a distinct column for each axis.
 Therefore a single line below might represent as many as six variables.